 If you work with a team of writers, create a content brief template that mentions these requirements.

-Keep in mind that every element should align with the takeaways of the piece.
-If something doesn’t help readers accomplish their goals, delete it—it’s fluff.
+Remember that every element should align with the takeaways of the piece.
+If something doesn’t help readers accomplish their goals, delete it — it’s fluff.

 6. Refine your copy